simonireilly/go-graphql-todos/README.md

 ## Overview

-This is a code along for the excellent into to gqlgen at: https://gqlgen.com/getting-started/
+This is a code along for the excellent intro to gqlgen at: https://gqlgen.com/getting-started/

 ## Plans

-1. Implement this example
+1. Implement this example.
-2. Expand the example to consider some advanced topics
+2. Expand the example to consider some advanced topics:
    1. Authentication
    2. CORS